trungly2345/website/README.md

 // Introduction
-Welcome to my portfolio website, this is where you can see and naviage through my website
+Welcome to my portfolio website, this is where you can see and navigate the implemention of my website